ambientlight/GithubIssuesExtension/README.md

 ##Github Issues Xcode Extension##

-Have you even been creating github isses while coding and adding them as `//TODO:` into your source files?
+Have you even been creating github issues while coding and adding them as `//TODO:` into your source files?
 Now you won't need to leave xcode while doing that!

 This extension adds github issues support to xcode editor.
 Capabilities:

 * Create new github issue
 * Modify existing github issue
-* Remove all `TODO:` blocks that are linked to github issues if the issues are closed
+* Remove all `TODO:` blocks that are linked to github issues if issues are already closed

 Commands: